hpc-uk/build-instructions/apps/NAMD/build_namd_2.14_archer2_gcc11_cmpich8.md

 Instructions for compiling NAMD 2.14 for ARCHER2
 ================================================

-These instructions are for compiling NAMD 2.14 (with and without SMP) on ARCHER2 (HPE Cray EX, AMD Zen2 7742) 4-cabinet system using the GCC 10 compilers and Cray MPICH 8.
+These instructions are for compiling NAMD 2.14 (with and without SMP) on the ARCHER2 (HPE Cray EX, AMD Zen2 7742) full system using the GCC 11 compilers and Cray MPICH 8.

 Setup initial environment